mjah/jwt-auth/README.md

 * User sign up, sign in, sign out, update, confirm, delete, and reset password.
 * Send welcome, confirm, and reset password emails.
 * Issue access and refresh token on signin.
+* Ability to store tokens in HTTPOnly cookies and/or receive in JSON response.
 * Refresh token revocation on sign out and ability to revoke all refresh tokens on sign out everywhere.
 * JWT signed using RS256 signing algorithm for asymmetric encryption.